-Fred Andrews begins his first season as assistant coach at Thomas More College.
+Fred Andrews begins his third season as assistant coach at Thomas More College.
 Andrews brings 20 years of coaching experience, including thirteen years at the college level.

 During the 2014-15 season, Andrews was the head boys’ basketball coach at Franklin County High School in Brookville, Indiana.

 Prior to FCHS, Andrews spent one season at Hamilton Community High School.
 During his season there, Andrews helped transform the program into one of the top defensive teams in the area, holding their last nine opponents to under 41 percent field goal percentage

 Andrews spent five seasons as assistant coach at Indianapolis North Central High School.
 During his first four season at NCHS, the Panthers had their most successful four year stretch in the history of the program.
 They went 89-14, won two sectionals, two regionals, three Marion County Tournaments, and the 2010 4A Indiana State Championship.

 From 2005-08, Andrews spent three season as assistant men’s basketball coach at NCAA Division II University of Indianapolis.
 He helped the Greyhounds to a seven game improvement during the 2006-07 season.
 The team had back-to-back winning seasons and finished fourth in the Great Lakes Valley Conference (GLVC).

 Prior to his time at the University of Indianapolis, Andrews spent five seasons as assistant men’s basketball coach at Indiana University-Purdue University Fort Wayne (IPFW).
 There, he assisted the Mastadons transition from NCAA Division II to NCAA Division I. During his 5 season at IPFW, his recruiting efforts were an integral part IPFW landing their first two Indiana All-Stars.
 Andrews assisted during IPFW’s defeat of NCAA tournament participant IUPUI, and helped the development of walk-on turned long-time professional David Simon.